kuzzleio/documentation/src/sdk-reference/cpp/1/essentials/realtime-notifications/index.md

 ---
 # Notifications

 The [Realtime.subscribe]({{ site_base_path }}sdk-reference/cpp/1/realtime/subscribe) method takes a callback of type `kuzzleio::NotificationListener`.
-The method listener will be called with a `kuzzleio::notification_result*` whose content may vary depending on the type of notification.
+That callback is called with a `kuzzleio::notification_result*` argument, pointing to an object whose content depends on the type of notification received.

 # Document notifications & messages